CSR Charter ⅡHarmonizing with the Environment and Contributing to Realizing a Sustainable Society

 CO2 emissions from affiliates

-CO2 emissions from affiliate companies amounted to about 4,104 thousand tons in FY2017.
+CO2 emissions from affiliate companies amounted to about 4.9 million tons in FY2018.
 Most of the total comprised CO2 emitted at fossil-based power stations.
-The Daigas Group is striving to curb CO2 emissions from its business operations by introducing energy-efficient fossil-derived power stations and promoting energy saving through the use of renewable energy sources.
+The Daigas Group is striving to curb CO2 emissions from its business operations and at the same time achieve energy savings by combining the operation of energy-efficient fossil-derived power stations with the use of renewable energy sources.

-Efforts by the Daigas Group to Reduce and Curb CO2 Emissions
+Efforts by the Daigas Group to Reduce CO2 Emissions from City Gas Business

 Efforts to reduce CO2 emissions in LNG transportation

-Efforts to curb CO2 emissions at city gas manufacturing plants
+Efforts to reduce CO2 emissions at city gas processing terminals

-We are endeavoring through a variety of energy conservation activities to curb CO2 emissions at city gas manufacturing plants.
+We are endeavoring through a variety of energy conservation activities to reduce CO2 emissions at city gas processing terminals.